Working On Campus

 • May accept employment on or off campus if meeting eligibility criteria as per R186(f), (v) or (w).

-If you’re eligible to work on or off-campus, but your Study Permit doesn’t include either of these conditions, you can ask to have them added.
-There’s no fee to add these conditions to your permit.
-You’ll need to request an amendment to your study permit before you can apply for a SIN from Service Canada.
+If you’re eligible to work on or off-campus, but your Study Permit doesn’t include either of these conditions, you can request to have your permit amended free of charge.
+You will need to request an amendment to your study permit before you will be able to apply for a SIN from Service Canada.

 Filing Taxes in Canada